 Assembling the encamaronadas.
 Heavily film the bottom of the skillet with oil.

 When hot, lay in a tortilla.
 After a few seconds, flip it, then scatter a couple of tablespoons of shredded cheese over one side, and top with a generous tablespoon of the filling.
 Use tongs to fold the uncovered part of the tortilla over the filling, forming a turnover.
 Gently press flat.
 Continue to make encamaronadas in the same fashion until the skillet is full, frying them until crisp—2 to 3 minutes per side.
 As they become crisp, remove them to a plate lined with paper towels.
 Serve right away with more Mexican hot sauce.

 My strawberries are thriving.
 They love the weather in my neck of the woods and they rip fast, so I have tons of them every day.
 It’s so much fun!
 This year I fertilized them naturally with leaves from my banana trees and other sustainable methods I have; maybe that’s why they are so happy.

 ONE OF MY STRAWBERRY PLANTS 😍

-I have many passions in my life, being my family number one, medical science second, then not in any particular order: traveling, cats, cars, music, cycling, movies, farming, gardening, blogging, reading, learning languages and food, I love food, it’s one of my true passions, and if there’s a special kind of food I love.
+I have many passions in my life, being my family number one, medical science second, then not in any particular order: traveling, cats, cars, music, cycling, movies, farming, gardening, blogging, reading, learning languages and food, I love food, it’s one of my true passions, and there’s a special kind of food I love.

 Today is a wonderful day to take it easy.
 It is calming and peaceful, and boy I am hungry!
 I have been taking care of my calories and exercising, bicycling and jogging for quite a while without a break.
-Today I rest and it’s time to enjoy the Food Day.
+Today and tomorrow I rest and it’s time to enjoy the Food Day.